nordnet/cordova-hot-code-push/README.md

 When new update arrives - we are changing files in the external folder and refreshing the web page.

 If your update includes additional plugins or some native code - you need to publish new version of the app on the store.
 And for that - increase build version of the app (that is mandatory anyway for every new release on the App Store or Google Play).
-On the next launch plugin checks if build version has changed, and if so - it will re-install `www` folder on the external folder.
+On the next launch plugin checks if build version has changed, and if so - it will reinstall `www` folder on the external folder.

 When you are developing your app - you can get confused: why you made some changes, launched it - but they are not applied.
 Now you know why: because plugin is using version of the web project from the external storage.
 To reset the cache you can do one of the following: